 So how do you come clean without getting yourself into trouble with the CRA?
 The answer is to file under the voluntary disclosure program (VDP).
 Under the VDP, a taxpayer can come forth (even anonymously) to the CRA with the amount of income that has been underreported.
 By doing so, the CRA will waive any penalties and provide interest relief on tax balances owing.

-As a Chartered Accountant in Toronto, I have helped many clients come clean under the VDP.
+As an expert (Tax accountant Toronto), I have helped many clients come clean under the VDP.

 Another option is to amend the tax returns with the correct information.
 This option is less desirable than the VDP, because it does not necessarily provide for interest relief nor will penalties be always be waived.
 However, some auditors may be forgiving and will cancel any penalties that would otherwise apply.